Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

         )
 ```

-Also you can pass data with CustomData class, which is just alias for Map<String, String>
+Also you can pass data with [CustomData][com.rakuten.attribution.sdk.CustomData] class, which is just alias for Map<String, String>
 ```kotlin
 val customData = mapOf(
                 "custom_key1" to "value1",